 When we had our house built, DR Horton installed the crappiest windows possible.
 To make matters worse, the windows were installed poorly and rain water leaked down through the walls causing quite a headache.
 I waited 6 months for them to come out and replace the windows the first time.
 Well, the second time they leaked I decided to take matters into my own hands.
 No, I didn’t take them to court.
 The money I would of spent in court fighting them to replace the crappy windows with the same crappy window was instead used to buy brand new windows.
 Top quality windows.

-After a lot of research, I found a great window made by Champion Windows.
-Two days after I called to set up an appointment, they came over and gave us a 1.5 hour demonstration, which was actually very cool.
-One of the tests demonstrated who inefficient our current windows were by using a thermal heat sensing gun.
+After a lot of research, I found a great window made by Champion.
+Two days after I called to set up an appointment, they came over and gave us a demonstration, which was actually very cool.
+One of the tests demonstrated how inefficient our current windows were by using a thermal heat sensing gun.
 It was 15°F outside and the inside of our windows read 25°F. That’s bad and would explain why water condensed then turned to ice on the inside of our windows during the colder winter months.
 He then took a can of super cool liquid and sprayed on all over his test window.
 The thermal gun read 3°F while the inside portion of the window read 64°F. Wow!

 For the second test, he pulled out a 300 BTU thermal lamp to simulate the sun (the kind you would find in a bathroom to warm you up).
 He put a single pane window in front of the lamp and the BTU meter read 280.
 Virtually no change.
 He then put a double-pane window in front of the lamp and the meter dropped a bit further to 220.
 Then he put a triple-pane argon filled window and it dropped considerably to about 120 BTU’s.
 For the final test, he put the Champion Window in front of the heat lamp and the meter dropped to an amazing 40 BTU’s!
 I was really impressed.
 You could barely feel the heat through the window.